kyleliang919/Uncovering-the-Connections-BetweenAdversarial-Transferability-and-Knowledge-Transferability/index.md

 whether source models of source attributes, can transfer to perform facial recognition.
 Below we show the top-5 attributes that have the highest adversarial transferability.
 ![GitHub Logo](/demos/fig4.png)
 ### Adversarial Transferability Indicating Knowledge-transfer among Tasks
+In this experiment, we aim to show that adversarial transferability can also indicate the knolwdge transferability among different machine learning tasks.
+Zamir et al. [82] shows that models trained on different tasks can transfer to other tasks well, especially when the tasks belong to the same “category".
+Here we leverage the same dataset, and pick 15 single image tasks from the task pool, including Autoencoding, 2D Segmentation, 3D Keypoint and etc. Intuitively, these tasks can be categorized into 3 categories, semantic task, 2D tasks as well as 3D tasks.
+Leveraging the tasks within the same category, which would hypothetically have higher adversarial transferability, we evaluate the corresponding knowledge transferability.
 ![GitHub Logo](/demos/fig5.png)